syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Sorting.md

 ## Tri-State Sorting

-In addition to sort the data in ascending / descending orders, **SfDataGrid** also allows you to unsort the data in the original order by clicking the header again after sorting to descending order by setting the **SfDataGrid.AllowTriStateSorting** property to true.
+In addition to sort the data in ascending / descending orders, **SfDataGrid** also allows you to unsort the data in the original order by clicking the header again after sorting to descending order by setting the **SfDataGrid.AllowTriStateSorting** property to **true**.
 When this property is set Sorting in each column iterates through three sort states; ascending, descending, and unsorted.

 The following code example shows how to enable Tri-State sorting in **SfDataGrid**.